sensu/sensu-docs/content/sensu-go/5.9/getting-started/faq.md

 [Yes!](https://blog.sensu.io/enterprise-features-in-sensu-go) Sensu Inc. offers support packages for Sensu Go as well as license-activated features designed for monitoring at scale.
 [Contact the Sensu sales team][6] for a personalized demo, and see the [getting started guide][28] for more information.

  > What's the difference between the OSS tier, free tier, and licensed tier?

+ See the [products page][30] for a complete comparison.

+> What's the difference between the OSS tier, free tier, and licensed tier?

 See the [products page][3] for a complete comparison.